anirbanmukherjee2709/tsai_end2.0/README.md

 ```

 # What is "loss" in a neural network?
-Generally, a loss function tells the optimisation algorithm how 'good' the predictions are by seeing the difference between actual and predicted values and thus updating the weights and biases to have a lower loss in the next epoch.
+Generally, a loss function tells the optimisation algorithm how 'good' the predictions are by seeing the difference between actual and predicted values.
+These losses are used as a feedback signal, thus updating the weights and biases to have a lower loss in the next epoch.

+# What is the "chain rule" in gradient flow?